SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Splunk_Enterprise.md

 ### Saved Search

 In order to retrieve job results configured in the Splunk platform for saved searches, these saved searches need to be configured manually in the connector.
 For this purpose, the **Saved Searches Table** provides the option to manually add saved searches.
-This can be done by right-clicking in the table and selecting **Add new**).
+You can do this by right-clicking in the table and selecting **Add new**.

 The following information needs to be specified when a new saved search is added: